 The School Liaison Officer Program is designed to allow students, faculty, and parents to discuss problems or concerns with a Police Officer in a relaxed setting.
 The program will not only handle problems that arise in the schools but will establish a positive working relationship between the community, school faculty, students, their families, and the Police Department.

 SENIOR CLASS TRIP

-RHS does not endorse nor support a senior class trip.
+RHS does not endorse nor support any senior class trips.

 SEXUAL HARASSMENT AND INTIMIDATION